 During a meeting with TV critics before the premiere, Thomas and Bays were taken aback by the anger they faced about the first episode's twist.
 Did people really expect to learn the identity of the mother in the first episode?
 Then they realized: People cared about the characters they created.

 They don't regret the structure, even if "who's the mother?" is no doubt the cocktail party question they'd least like to hear by now.

 "I always thought the frustration about it was a little misplaced," Radnor said.
 "There's so much to enjoy beyond the central conceit of the show that I always felt like, 'Relax.'
 If he meets the mother, the series is done, so if you like the series you should be waiting.
 Enjoy the wait.
 Maybe this whole series is some grand lesson in patience for people.
 It certainly is for Ted."

 Many fans believe the mother should be revealed on the final episode.
 Others would like to see the future parents go through their first year of dating.
 This much Thomas will say: It will be one of those two possibilities.

-That's why Thomas and Bays have some important meetings ahead of them this spring.
-The actors are signed through the end of next season (May 2013), so the producers will need to know soon if the series is stretching beyond that.
+The actors are signed through the end of next season (May 2013), so Thomas and Bays will have to know this spring if the series will stretch beyond that.